Carlisle steps down as Pacers VP

 Indianapolis, IN (Sports Network) – Rick Carlisle announced Tuesday that,

-his post as executive vice president.
+down from his post as executive vice president.

 “I met with both Larry Bird and Donnie Walsh last Friday and expressed my

 sincere appreciation for the opportunity to come back next year in a front

 office capacity, but felt it was better for both the Pacers and myself to part

 ways at this time.
 The Pacers organization has been a major part of the lives